mortonne/psifrr/README.md

 Analysis and visualization of free recall data.

-PsifrR is currently relies on the Psifr Python package.
-It calls Psifr using the `reticulate` package.
+PsifrR currently relies on the Psifr Python package, which is called from R using the `reticulate` package.

 ## Installation